Adman/messenger-travel-bot/README.md

-travel-messenger-bot
+messenger-travel-bot
 ====================

-Just learning to code messenger bot.
-Searches for buses, trains or public city transport.
+Searches for buses, trains or public city transport and returns the response on messenger.
-Thanks to cp.sk and imhd.sk